JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Style the message results #DONE
+- Style the spinners as they were too small and not centered #DONE
-- Further style the message results
+- Further style the message results #DONE
+- Highlight the search query in the results
 - The results should link to the message/conversation
 - When searching from the new post modal it should only search for users and it should not show the history in the background
 - Selector for only messages or Users